Fort Worth Uber/Lyft Accident Lawyer

 If you or a loved one were injured in a motor vehicle collision involving a common carrier or rideshare driver, let a knowledgeable car accident attorney help your case.
 A Fort Worth Uber/Lyft accident lawyer could investigate the crash and determine which party is at fault for damages.

-Difference Between a Common Carrier Car Accident and Other Automobile Collisions
+What is the Difference Between a Common Carrier Car Accident and Other Automobile Collisions?

 Steps to Take Following an Accident

-Following an accident with a hired driver, a person should screenshot the driver information prior to entering the vehicle.
+Following an accident with a hired Uber or Lyft driver, a person should screenshot the driver information prior to entering the vehicle.
 If it is requested through an app and then always take a photo of the driver’s information posted inside the car upon entering the vehicle.
 They should check themselves for injuries, check on the wellbeing of other passengers, get to safety, call 911, wait for help, exchange information, and document the accident.
+Afterward, they should reach out to a Fort Worth attorney who can help them get started on their rideshare accident case process.

 Who is Responsible for Paying Damages in Fort Worth Uber/Lyft Crashes?

-Drivers can go about recovering damages caused by a rideshare driver by filing a claim or hiring a Fort Worth Uber/Lyft accident lawyer to pursue those damages.
+Drivers can go about recovering damages caused by a rideshare driver by filing a claim or hiring an Uber/Lyft crash attorney in Fort Worth to pursue those damages.
 In accidents involving common carriers, usually the driver of the vehicle assumes responsibility, but often there are times when the driver’s insurance policy may not adequately compensate the injured party.
 Uber performs a background check on its drivers as well as motor vehicle screenings and driver education prior to contracting the driver.
 In some cases, Uber can be held responsible if they knew or should have known the driver was incompetent or posed a danger to their passengers.

 Uber has a $1 million policy that covers the driver for damages for one’s injuries.
 If the Uber driver is available to accept requests from a business at the time of the accident, then Uber’s $1 million policy would cover it.
 But if the Uber driver is marked unavailable during the time of the accident, the driver’s personal policy covers them.